percona/k8spg-docs/docs/backups-storage.md

                 bucket: "<YOUR_GCS_BUCKET_NAME>"
         ```

-    5. Create or update the cluster:
+    6. Create or update the cluster.
+Replace the `<namespace>` placeholder with your value:

         ``` {.bash data-prompt="$" }
-        $ kubectl apply -f deploy/cr.yaml
+        $ kubectl apply -f deploy/cr.yaml -n <namespace>
         ```

 === "Azure Blob Storage (tech preview)"

-    In order to use [Microsoft Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) for backups you need to provide a proper Azure container name.
-It can be passed to
+    To use [Microsoft Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) for storing backups, you need the following:
-    `pgBackRest` via the `azure.container` key in the `backups.pgbackrest.repos`
-    subsection of `deploy/cr.yaml`.

-    The Operator will also need a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/)
-    with your Azure Storage credentials to access the storage.

-    1. Put your Azure storage account name and key into the base64-encoded pgBackRest
-        configuration with your pgBackRest repository name.
-In case of the `repo1`
-        repository it can be done as follows:
+    * a proper Azure container name.
+    * Azure Storage credentials.
+These are stored in an encoded form in the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).

+    **Configuration steps**

+    1. Encode the Azure Storage credentials and the pgBackRest repo name that you will use for backups with base64.
+In this example, we are using `repo4`.

-        === "in Linux"
+        === "Linux"

             ``` {.bash data-prompt="$" }
             $ cat <<EOF | base64 --wrap=0
             [global]
-            repo1-azure-account=<AZURE_STORAGE_ACCOUNT_NAME>
-            repo1-azure-key=<AZURE_STORAGE_ACCOUNT_KEY>
+            repo4-azure-account=<AZURE_STORAGE_ACCOUNT_NAME>
+            repo4-azure-key=<AZURE_STORAGE_ACCOUNT_KEY>
             EOF
             ```

-        === "in macOS"
+        === "macOS"

             ``` {.bash data-prompt="$" }
             $ cat <<EOF | base64
             [global]
-            repo1-azure-account=<AZURE_STORAGE_ACCOUNT_NAME>
-            repo1-azure-key=<AZURE_STORAGE_ACCOUNT_KEY>
+            repo4-azure-account=<AZURE_STORAGE_ACCOUNT_NAME>
+            repo4-azure-key=<AZURE_STORAGE_ACCOUNT_KEY>
             EOF
             ```

-    2. Create the Secret configuration file with the resulted base64-encoded string
-        as the following `cluster1-pgbackrest-secrets.yaml` example:
+    2. Create the Secret configuration file and specify the base64-encoded string from the previous step.
+The following is the example of the  `cluster1-pgbackrest-secrets.yaml` Secret file:

         ```yaml
         apiVersion: v1